kercheval/GradleCMPlugin/README.md

-This will cause a file called buildinfo.properties to be placed within your ${buildDir} directory and will automatically insert the buildinfo.properties file into all generated jar, war and ear files.
+This will cause a file called buildinfo.properties to be placed within your ${buildDir} directory and will automatically insert the buildinfo.properties file into the META-INF directory of all generated jar, war and ear files.

 ###Build Info Variables

-By default, the plugin will create the information file in the default build directory, name the file buildinfo.properties and insert this file into the META-INF directory of all created JAR/WAR/EAR files created in the build.
-All of these behaviors are modifiable by setting custom variables in your gradle build file in the 'buildinfo' task configuration as illustrated in the examples below.
+Most behaviors of this plugin are modifiable by setting custom variables in your gradle build file in the 'buildinfo' task configuration as illustrated in the examples below.

 <table style="border: 1px solid black;">
 	<tr>